fierceoj/ownklok/Recommendations to Users.md

   - Be aware that an attacker could mess with your account or lock first, and then send a malicious email notifying you of the unauthorized actions.
 An attacker could use the email to deliver a malicious payload or phishing link.
 - There are no plans to patch the issues.

-In summary, to mitigate some of the possible attacks and privacy issues, use a strong and unique password, do not use personally identifying names anywhere in the app, and be aware of social engineering tactics.
+In summary, to mitigate some of the possible attacks and privacy issues, use a strong and unique password, use a junk email address to register the account, do not use personally identifying names anywhere in the app, and be aware of social engineering tactics.
   - Understand that an attacker can still open the lock if in physical proximity.
   - Understand that an attacker can still bypass account verification and change your password, granting the attacker access to the OKLOK account and the lock.
   - Understand that an attacker can still remotely unbind any lock from any OKLOK user account and bind it to their own, making the lock inaccessible through the app to the original owner.